thirdweb-dev/react/etc/react.api.md

 // Warnings were encountered during analysis:
 //
-// dist/index.d.ts:368:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/index.d.ts:192:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:643:5 - (ae-forgotten-export) The symbol "wagmi_core" needs to be exported by the entry point index.d.ts
+// dist/index.d.ts:467:5 - (ae-forgotten-export) The symbol "wagmi_core" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:1742:5 - (ae-forgotten-export) The symbol "ThirdwebContract" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)